-hen vocalist/grunter Lee Dorrian left Napalm Death, he formed this UK based doom/death metal band with friend and bassist Mark Griffiths, as well as former guitarists Garry Jennings and Adam Lehan (both ex-of Acid Reign).
+hen vocalist/grunter Lee Dorrian left Napalm Death in 1989 because he was reportedly tiring of the punk rock scene and did not like the death metal direction which Napalm Death was taking, he formed this UK based doom metal/death metal band with friend and bassist Mark Griffiths (a roadie for Carcass), as well as former guitarists Garry Jennings and Adam Lehan (both ex-of Acid Reign).
 Ben Mockrie (drums) also joined in.
-The line-up was established in time for the four-track demo In Memorandium, which featured a cover of Pentagram (USA)'s All Your Sins, an act they would later grab members from.
+The line-up was established in time for the four-track demo In Memorandium, which featured a cover of Pentagram's (USA) All Your Sins, an act they would later grab members from.
 Dorrian's vocals had changed since his Napalm Death days to a style more like '60's and '70's underground rock, much in the style of Black Sabbath.

 Mike Smail (ex-Penance/ex-Dream Death; drums) replaced the departing Mockerie for the impressive Forest Of Equilibrium (1991) debut.
 Mark Ramsey Wharton was his permanent replacement for the Soul Sacrifice EP (1992).
 A capable UK tour followed with Carcass, Entombed and Confessor in tow, as well as gigs with Obsessed and Trouble.
 A US tour with Brutal Truth, Napalm Death and Carcass followed, getting them a deal with 'Columbia' in its relentless drive to cash in on the underground ('Earache' would continue to publish their work in the UK).